 What you need to make unique Christmas tree wall art

 - 13 Postcard (4″x6″) photo frames get them from the pound shop or thrift stores.

 - Watercolor paint and brushes

 - Green chalk paint – a tester pot will be plenty big enough.

 - Large frame to mount the gallery – optional, you can just mount straight on to the wall if you prefer.

 How To Make Christmas Tree Wall Art1.
 Remove the backing and the glass from each of the 13 frames.
 Then paint 12 of them with green chalk paint and leave one as it is or paint a cream colour.

 I used chalk paint as I could paint straight onto the new frames without any prep or sanding.

 Painting the Watercolor Christmas Baubles

 Draw out each bauble first.
 If you are not confident of drawing your own Christmas baubles you can download and use the ones I have drawn here.
-Then it will be just like those adult coloring books.
+Then it will be just like those adult colouring books.